 Similar to color-coding, it is simple to retrieve Memos.
-In MAXQDA, all Memos can be accessed in the Overview of memos (in the main menu Analysis), and searched, e.g. for memos written in a certain time period or memos with a certain title.
+In MAXQDA, all Memos can be accessed in the Overview of memos (from the "Reports" tab), and searched, e.g. for memos written in a certain time period or memos with a certain title.
 The Lexical search will enable you to find words (or word combinations) in the memo descriptions.